 - You feel A-M-A-Z-I-N-G!

-So the point here is that although I don’t absolutely love the scale, it doesn’t mean I hate it.
-If the goal is to objectively track physical progress, the scale IS one of the tools you use…although you should always remember in the back of your mind that it does NOT tell the absolute truth.
+In the end, the point is that although I don’t absolutely love the scale, it doesn’t mean I hate it.
+If the goal is to objectively track physical progress, the scale is one of the tools you use…although you should always remember in the back of your mind that it does NOT tell the whole truth.

 Are you interested in learning more about a fitness and nutrition program that can help kick your mindset to the curb?
 I’ve got a program that is perfect for you!
 I’ve created a brand new 4 Weeks program called the 4 Weeks to Fit Transformation.
 Why Transformation?
 Because it’s a truly transformative program that will change the way you treat your diet and fitness routine.
 Click here to learn more and join the next program.

 Save this post on Pinterest and follow me for even more inspiration.